deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

    .. literalinclude:: xml/sqlfeaturestore_tabledriven1.xml
       :language: xml

-The above example assumes that the database contains a table named ``country``.
+The above example assumes that the database contains a table named ``country``, which is located within the default database schema (for PostgreSQL ``public``).
+Alternatively you can fully qualify the table name such as ``public.country``.
 The feature store will determine the columns of the table automatically and derive a feature type definition:

 * Feature type name: ``app:country`` (app=http://www.deegree.org/app)
 * feature id (``gml:id``) based on primary key column of table ``country``